appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

 # Next Step: Technical Interview

 In the technical interview, we try to get a feel for how you work through problems and communicate about code.
 This will include solo timed coding challenges along with some pair programming.
 You may use Ruby, JavaScript, Python, or Java.
-We will be using a webcam to video-chat over Skype (plus a browser-based text editor to write code together).
-There's no need to dress up, but you should come well prepared.

 Watch these short videos to learn more: